sfigg/commercialization-public/service/iot/using-device-update-center.md

    ![flight2](images\flight2.PNG)

    a.
 Specify the ring (`Preview` / `EarlyAdopter` / `GeneralAvailability`), for example, Preview.
-Note that the xml file that is downloaded and included in the image, and sets this value to *GeneralAvailability* by default
+Note that the xml file that is downloaded and included in the image, sets this value to *GeneralAvailability* by default

       - **Preview** ring: updates a limited set of devices, mostly in the lab